1985 Brazilian Grand Prix: Race

 The race temperature for the race was a 34 C degree day as the driver's had line-up.
 Before the race, Prost finished fastest in the warm-up session ahead of Alboreto and Lauda rounding out the top three.
 When the race began, the front row made a perfect start with Rosberg just edging out Alboreto into the first corner with the other Williams car in Mansell also getting off to a great start.
 He would get behind Alboreto before a bump on the rear wheel would see him go to the outside of the turn and off the racing line.
 This incident would end his race a few laps later with body damage issues.

+This race marked the 17th Grand Prix won by Alain Prost, moving him ahead of Stirling Moss as the Formula 1 driver with most race wins among those without a Drivers' Championship.
+Four more wins would follow throughout the year and Prost would extend the record to 21, at which point he clinched his first title and handed the record back to Moss.